rcestep/rcestep.github.io/README.md

 ## Ms. Shoemaker's Classes
 ------------------------

 These classes not only challenged me to think in a precise way, but they also made me push myself to be better.
 The coding classes were super fun as me, Ethan Yount and Robert Rexrode made a website using HTML, PHP and CSS.
 We worked together to make an amazing looking interface that worked.
 The site was a rock n roll site that users could go to if they wanted to know the latest shows that were playing near them.
-The site would aks the user what favorite type of music they perferred and got their name and information to search for concerts happening aroudn their area.
+The site would ask the user what favorite type of music they preferred and got their name and information to search for concerts happening around their area.
 It would also suggest other bands and concerts as well.
-With the cosing class, I was emersed into the world of programming and really enjoyed it.
+With the coding class, I was immersed into the world of programming and really enjoyed it.
 For the hardware and software support class, I learned a lot about what it takes to build a PC and the proper troubleshooting skills I would need to be an efficient technician.
 With Ms. Shoemaker's help and teaching/guidance, I was able to gain the skills it would take to build my own [PC](images/pc_inside.jpg)!
 With the knowledge I gained through her classes, I can confidently say that I have the necessary skills to be an amazing IT professional and even a DevOps engineer someday!

 ## Ms. Watt's Class
 ------------------------